ZEXSM/OData.QueryBuilder/README.md

         * [`toupper`](#toupper)
         * [`tolower`](#tolower)
         * [`concat`](#concat)
+  * sorting by several fields with indication of direction

 ## Installation
 To install `OData.QueryBuilder` from `Visual Studio`, find `OData.QueryBuilder` in the `NuGet` package manager user interface or enter the following command in the package manager console: